hyphanet/plugin-WebOfTrust/README.md

   `Preferences / Gradle / Gradle distribution`.
    Enable `Automatic project Synchronization` there as well.
 2. Import the fred project into Eclipse: `File / Import... / Gradle / Existing Gradle Project`.
-3. Enable Eclipse's Gradle UI: `Window / Show view / Other... / Gradle Executions/Tasks`.
+3. Enable Eclipse's Gradle `Gradle executions` and `Gradle tasks` views at `Window / Show view / Other...`.
 4. In the `Gradle Tasks` view, right click `fred` and select `Run Default Gradle Tasks`.
+   Wait for Gradle to finish.
+You can see its output and error messages in the `Console` view.
 5. Once the above step is finished, the green `Run` button in the main toolbar will show a run configuration for fred in its dropdown menu.
    Open the UI to edit it at `Run / Run Configurations...` and there set:
    * `Gradle Tasks / Gradle tasks: jar copyRuntimeLibs`.
       The latter ensures Gradle copies all dependency JARs of Freenet to a single directory which WoT will use.
      **TODO**: Prefix with `clean` task once it doesn't break `Version.class` anymore.
    * `Arguments / Program Arguments: -x test` optionally to skip running the fred unit tests at every build.
+6. Re-run fred's Gradle with the above run configuration via `Run / <configuration name>`.
-6. Import the WoT project.
-It already contains a project configuration for Gradle so it can be imported as type `General / Existing Projects into Workspace`.
+7. Import the WoT project.
+It already contains an Eclipse project configuration so it can be imported as type `General / Existing Projects into Workspace`.
-7. Ensure a Gradle run configuration for WoT is created like you did for fred.
+8. Ensure a Gradle run configuration for WoT is created by running the default tasks like you did for fred.
    Set its Gradle tasks to `jar`, or `clean jar` if you want to ensure the JAR is always fully rebuilt.
 Not fully rebuilding may cause e.g. deleted classes to persist in the JAR, though I have not tested if this still applies to a build system as modern as Gradle.